 “Call and network,” he says.
 “When I started, I targeted certain markets, and I picked up the phone and I called.
 I got shot down 9 out of 10 times, but one client is one client.
 Who you know plays such a huge role and you have to promote yourself constantly.
 No one is just going to find your website and think, ‘Sure I’ll buy from here,’ unless there’s some buzz around it.”

 In order to battle the “drudgery” of the situation, Clark suggests setting a goal to reach every day when reaching out to prospective clients.

 “Make 25 calls a day, to get 5 callbacks, to get one meeting, and hopefully one client.
 You need to have the perseverance.”

 Starting a T-shirt business may have minimal startup costs, but that doesn’t mean you can’t overextend yourself with poor investments.
 During the Zoink days, Clark created a mantra that he still adheres to: “Don’t buy a pencil if you don’t have to.”

 “When I started my business, I was very excited and very committed, I had employees and equipment and the whole bit.
 Everything was going great—but we were able to maintain because if we didn’t need a pencil, we didn’t buy it.
 We were very conscientious.
 Every nickel you spend needs to go in the right direction.
 The marketing budget should be well-spent.
 If you can do some parts of the business yourself, do it yourself, even if costs you some hours.
 Do anything you can do to save money on the front-end,” he says.

 Just as important as not spending money is having enough in the first place, in case you need to weather any financial storms.
 Clark cites capital as the number one mistake he made in the early going.

 “Don’t do it under-capitalized.
 I didn’t have the capital I needed behind me to get through the lean times, and I should have had more capital going out of the gate.
-I should’ve had 3 times the capital I started with.”
+I should’ve had three times the capital I started with.”